scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 Once an element is being watched, the server starts polling for the value of that element.
 Each time the value is updated, the server broadcast a value update to all subscribers, in this case, our client.
-Concurrently, a background thread is actively listening listen for these updates and accordingly modifies the value that the :class:`WatchableHandle<scrutiny.sdk.watchable_handle.WatchableHandle>` refers to
+Concurrently, a background thread is actively listening listen for these updates and accordingly modifies the value that the :class:`WatchableHandle<scrutiny.sdk.watchable_handle.WatchableHandle>` refers to.

+Calling :meth:`watch<scrutiny.sdk.client.ScrutinyClient.watch>` multiple time on the same element will always return the same handle.
+It is possible to query wether a handle already exists for a given element with :meth:`try_get_existing_watch_handle<scrutiny.sdk.client.ScrutinyClient.try_get_existing_watch_handle>`.
+A handle will exist if a previous call to
+:meth:`watch<scrutiny.sdk.client.ScrutinyClient.watch>` has been done.

+.. automethod:: scrutiny.sdk.client.ScrutinyClient.try_get_existing_watch_handle

 -----